Igaigasuru/EXPRESSCLUSTER/sap/NW/Lin/NWClusterForLin.md

 	- Refer "Parameters" for Instance ID (INO), Instance Name and virtual hostname for ERS.
 	- If installation path is required, specify "/sapmnt/NEC".

-1. If ENSA is installed, update to ENSA2
+1. If ENSA is installed, update it to ENSA2

 1. Install PAS on node1
 	```bat